 You can have a California state tax lien on your property released in one of several ways.
 We’ll go over each of these options.

-Obviously, the fastest way to remove a tax lien is to pay your outstanding state tax debt in full, plus late fees, penalties, and interest.
+Obviously, the fastest way to remove a tax lien is to pay your outstanding state back taxes in full, plus late fees, penalties, and interest.
 To determine exactly how much you owe, you can either request a copy of your credit report, which will list the lien and its amount, or you can check your balance with the Franchise Tax Board online.
 Here you will find options to pay via bank account, credit card, check, or money order.

 If you’re already in financial distress, putting down a large sum of money all at once can be challenging.
-Thus, the Franchise Tax Board provides the option of allowing you to pay your state tax debt in monthly installments if you’re eligible.
+Thus, the Franchise Tax Board provides the option of allowing you to pay your state back taxes in monthly installments if you’re eligible.
 You can qualify for a payment plan if you owe less than $25,000, can pay it off in no more than 60 months, and are up-to-date on your income tax returns.
 A $34 setup fee applies.

 If you believe you’re eligible, you can apply for an offer in compromise by filing all your tax returns, filling out the appropriate forms, and providing supporting documentation.
 The Franchise Tax Board will then review your application and determine whether to accept or reject your offer.

 The Franchise Tax Board must remove a lien if you contact the agency and prove the lien was a mistake.
-This can occur if the state calculated your tax debt incorrectly and you do not owe that much money.
+This can occur if the state calculated your back taxes incorrectly and you do not owe that much money.
 Alternatively, the lien might not have been intended for you, but for a different person entirely.
 It could also come to light that the lien wasn’t recorded properly, in which case the state must remove it.

 If the latter occurs, the Franchise Tax Board must tell the major credit reporting bureaus that it has released the lien.
 Under normal circumstances, you would be the one to alert the credit companies.

-Regardless of the method used, once you’ve paid or cleared your tax debt, the Franchise Tax Board will notify the appropriate county recorder or California Secretary of State that your lien has been released.
+Regardless of the method used, once you’ve paid or cleared your back taxes, the Franchise Tax Board will notify the appropriate county recorder or California Secretary of State that your lien has been released.
 It’s good practice, however, to follow up with these offices, as well as with the credit bureaus, to make sure the lien is gone.
 This will help you get back on the path toward good credit.